-Getting your socks right can help prevent the onset of blisters.
+Getting your socks right can help to prevent blisters from the off.
 Use socks that have good wicking properties to help get moisture away from your skin and prevent friction.
 Cotton socks are a no-no as they absorb up to several times their own weight in moisture and keep it next to the skin.

 Keep them dry

-Your feet are more than likely going to get wet during the day from sweat, especially if wearing gaiters (even the ‘breathable’ ones).
+Your feet are more than likely going to get wet at some point, especially if wearing gaiters (even the ‘breathable’ ones).
 No one’s going to want to put wet socks back on in the morning, but sometimes it’s unavoidable.
 Make sure you try and dry your socks out once you’ve set up camp.